About Aditi

 With more than a decade of experience across government, non-profit, and industry settings, Aditi helps organizations rethink how they operate.
 Her work spans management consulting, strategic communications, branding, and data-driven evaluation, state human services systems, and enterprise platforms like Salesforce to strengthen performance and accountability.

-During her tenure on council, Dr. Bussells chaired the Health, Social, and Environmental Affairs Committee, led the Taskforce to Prevent and End Homelessness, and launched Rapid Shelter Columbia — which has already moved more than 100 residents into permanent housing in 3 years.
+During her tenure on council, Dr. Bussells chaired the Health, Social, and Environmental Affairs Committee, led the Taskforce to Prevent and End Homelessness, and launched Rapid Shelter Columbia — which has already moved more than 200 residents into permanent housing in 4 years.
+She was voted Best Local Politician by Readers of the Post and Courier/Free Times, three years in a row.

 Education